Regional public transit needs reviewed

 Maryland is in the process of updating the regional transit plans in five of its six “planning regions” in order to continue qualifying for federal funding that helps pay for transportation services for seniors and people with disabilities.
 The Southern Maryland planning region consists of Calvert, Charles and St. Mary’s counties.

-“The primary goal of this workshop was [that] we need to update this coordinated plan, but one of the other things we find from this type of workshop is it’s the only opportunity that ... regional stakeholders like this are actually all in a room at the same time,” Dalton explained.
-“I think [local stakeholders] find it even more useful [as a way] to make connections with people.”
+“The primary goal was [that] we need to update this coordinated plan, but one of the other things we find from this type of workshop is it’s the only opportunity that ... regional stakeholders like this are actually all in a room at the same time,” Dalton explained.

-One way to fill those gaps in rural coverage might be to use peer-to-peer ride-sharing services like Lyft and Uber, which were just getting off the ground when the last regional plan was being drafted, as well as taxis.

-“From a needs standpoint, we hear this a good bit, that people need services that are kind of impromptu, that meet needs that come up [where] their options may be limited,” Dalton said.
-For example, “They wake up in the morning and they’re not doing well or their child’s sick ... or they want to do something that’s not medically related.”

-Volunteer transportation services, such as the Neighbor Ride program in Howard County, which offers free car rides to senior residents, are another option that government agencies and local nonprofits may want to consider to help fill transit gaps in remote areas.
+Volunteer transportation services which offer free car rides to seniors, are another option that government agencies and local nonprofits may consider to help fill transit gaps in remote areas.

-Workshop participants emphasized the importance of maintaining existing public transportation services, especially given the risk of fluctuations in federal funding.
+Workshop participants emphasized the importance of maintaining existing public transportation services, especially given the risk of fluctuations in federal funding in the future.
 Participants also stressed the need to inform residents about the availability of transit options in their communities.

 “It’s great to have services out there, but if people aren’t aware of it then that doesn’t do them any good,” Dalton said.